Log In

 Design a self-serve B2B PLG wedge where a small team can reach a measurable activation event quickly, then use product-qualified signals to decide which accounts stay self-serve and which get sales-assist.

-Sales motion: Self-serve wedge that teams can adopt on their own, with sales engaging once usage and buying committees grow beyond the wedge.
+Team size: B2B companies with mixed self-serve and sales-led motions, often spanning SMB, mid-market, and the lower end of enterprise. · Sales: Self-serve wedge that teams can adopt on their own, with sales engaging once usage and buying committees grow beyond the wedge.

 Open segment playbook →